Introducing the Universal Declaration of Human Rights | EL Education Curriculum

 • Invite students to use the Close Readers Do These Things anchor chart to determine a strategy for working out the meaning of declar.

-• Tell students that this root often has an E at the end--declare--and invite pairs to determine the meaning of the word using their chosen strategy and to say the definition to each other in their own words. (say something in a formal way)
+• Tell students that the rest of the word "declar" can be broken down into a prefix and a root: "de" and "clar," and invite pairs to determine the meaning of the word using their chosen strategy and to say the definition to each other in their own words. (to make something clear).

 • Use equity sticks to select students to share out and record their responses on the chart.
 See above.